Product Roadmap Visuals: Timeline Charts That Convince Investors of Your Vision

 Key Takeaways

-• Product roadmap visuals show backers your product vision through clear timeline charts
+• Product roadmap visualization shows backers your product vision through clear timeline charts

 • Timeline, Kanban, and Now-Next-Later formats work best for different backer meetings